merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 {% endhighlight %}

 To consume Kafka events, I'll use [Karafka](https://github.com/karafka/karafka){:target="\_blank"}.
-I won't get into the details of setting up Karafka, but just know that Karafka lets you define _routes_ for your consumers to listen to topics.
+I won't get into the details of setting up Karafka but know that Karafka lets you define _routes_ for your consumers to listen to topics.

 The name of the topic is `users.highlights`.
-As a convention, I'll name all my `consumers` with a convention matching the name of my topics.
-It'll allow me to infer the name of the consumer I need just by parsing the name of the topic.
+As a convention, I'll name all my `consumers` with a convention matching the names of my topics.
+It'll allow me to infer the name of the consumer I need just by parsing the topic's name.

 Here, my `users.highlights` will transpose to a `Users::HighlightsConsumer`.